Unit 2 - Notes

 • case labels must be constants.

-• break is strictly necessary to prevent "fall-through" (executing subsequent cases).
+• break is used to exit the switch block; without it, "fall-through" occurs (executing subsequent cases).

 • default executes if no cases match.